MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 - To view the contents of items during the disposition process, add users to the **Content Explorer Content Viewer** role group.
 If users don't have the permissions from this role group, they can still select a disposition review action to complete the disposition review, but must do so without being able to view the item's contents from the mini-preview pane in the compliance center.

 - By default, each person that accesses the **Disposition** page sees only items that they are assigned to review.
-For a records management administrator to see all items assigned to all users, and all retention labels that are configured for disposition review: Navigate to **Records management settings** > **General** > **Security group for records manager** to select and then enable a mail-enabled security group that contains the administrator accounts.
+For a records management administrator to see all items assigned to all users, and all retention labels that are configured for disposition review: Navigate to **Records management settings** > **Disposition** to select and then enable a mail-enabled security group that contains the administrator accounts.

     Microsoft 365 groups and security groups that aren't mail-enabled don't support this feature and don't display in the list to select.
 If you need to create a new mail-enabled security group, use the link to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a> to create the new group.